Lucy, the Daughter of the Devil: Home release

 In addition to being available on DVD, all episodes are available on iTunes.
 Madman Entertainment said on the DVD sampler that the show would be released to DVD some time in 2011 along with other Williams Street shows like Assy McGee, Delocated, and The Venture Bros.
 Season 4 part 1 and would be an Australia-exclusive release.

 The series was available on Max until it was removed from the streaming service in December 2023.

+In other media

+Lucy, the Daughter of the Devil would make an appearance in the Robot Chicken special, titled Robot Chicken Adult Swim Special, which was to commemorate the block's 25th anniversary.
+It is set to premiere on Adult Swim on August 30, 2026.